The .gov means it’s official.

-The weight needed for each group of grain food products to provide one grains/breads serving differs since different types of grains food products vary in their concentrations of enriched or whole grain meal and/or flour, bran and/or germ.
+The weight needed for each group of grain food products to provide one grains/breads serving differs since different types of grains food products vary in their concentrations of whole-grain flour, whole-grain meal, corn masa, masa harina, hominy, enriched flour, enriched meal, bran, or germ.

-For the types of food products listed in Groups A-G, one grains/breads serving provides not less than 14.75 grams of enriched or whole grain meal and/or flour, bran and/or germ.
+For the types of food products listed in Groups A-G, 1 grains/breads serving provides not less than 14.75 grams of whole-grain flour, whole-grain meal, corn masa, masa harina, hominy, enriched flour, enriched meal, bran, or germ.
 The serving sizes (weights) given in Exhibit A, Groups A-G, may be used for grains food products that are either commercially purchased or prepared on-site.

 Food products that are labeled whole grain or enriched, and food products that have a creditable grain as the primary grain ingredient, should adequately provide the minimum of 14.75 grams of creditable grains per serving (without obtaining manufacturers documentation) as long as the minimum serving sizes (weights) given in Exhibit A are met.
 If the product is not whole grain, enriched, or does not have a creditable grain for the primary grain ingredient, you must obtain manufacturers documentation showing the amount of creditable grain(s) in one portion of the product.
 Once documentation is obtained, calculate the serving size based on the grams of creditable grains as shown in step B.

-Exhibit A, Groups A-G provides the weight needed for 1/4, 1/2, and 3/4 of a grains/breads serving in addition to the weight needed for one grains/breads serving.
+Exhibit A, Groups A-G provides the weight needed for 1/4, 1/2, and 3/4 of a grains/breads serving in addition to the weight needed for 1 grains/breads serving.

-For the types of food products listed in Groups H and I of Exhibit A to count as one grains/breads serving, the weights and volumes listed therein must be met.
+For the types of food products listed in Groups H and I of Exhibit A to count as 1.0 grains/breads serving, the weights and volumes listed therein must be met.

 When items in Groups H and I are served as cooked breakfast cereals (such as cooked oatmeal, cooked millet, cooked rice, or cold cereal), or cooked pasta, the weights and volumes listed in Exhibit A, Groups H or I must be used as noted.
 For example, the serving size required for one grains/breads serving of cooked oatmeal made from dry oats is 1/2 cup cooked or 25 grams dry oats.